Lenovo smartphones: Lenovo K6 Note

 The Lenovo K6 Note is a smartphone with 64-bit octacore processor, a 5.5" full HD display and a 4000 mAh battery.
 A fingerprint sensor and a 16 MP rear camera plus an 8 MP front camera are built in the metall housing.

 Lenovo K8 Note

-The Lenovo K8 Note is a solid upgrade over the earlier device (Lenovo K6 Note) and comes with 5.5 inches Full HD display and is powered by Helio X23 Deca core processor and is coupled with either 3GB or 4GB of RAM.
-The smartphone also highlights a dual camera setup on the backside and it has a 13MP+ 5MP combination with a 13MP front camera.It has a battery capacity of 4000mAh.
+The Lenovo K8 Note is a solid upgrade over the earlier device (Lenovo K6 Note) and comes with 5.5 inches Full HD display and is powered by Helio X23 Deca core processor and is coupled with either 3 GB or 4 GB of RAM.
+The smartphone also highlights a dual camera setup on the backside and it has a 13 MP+ 5 MP combination with a 13 MP front camera.
+It has a battery capacity of 4000 mAh.

 Lenovo Smart Cast

 Lenovo announced the Smart Cast at its 2015 Lenovo Tech World conference in Beijing.
 The Smart Cast is an Android-based smartphone that uses a built-in laser projector to project a full-sized keyboard onto the surface below the phone.
 In addition to input, the projector can also cast movies and games.
 The image always stays in focus due to the fact that it is laser based.